DrieStone/TeslaData-Widget/README.md

 * Get Scriptable in the Apple App Store.
 * Download the `TeslaData Widget.js` file to your iCloud/Scriptable folder (or create a new widget in the scriptable app).

-* Click on TeslaData within the Scriptable App and set through the confguration.
+## Setup

-* Create a small scriptable widget.
+* Click on TeslaData within the Scriptable App and step through the confguration.

-### Manual Update
+* Create a Scriptable widget.

-* Replace the `TeslaData Widget.js` in your iCloud/Scriptable folder with the one here.
+* Long press on the widget, choose "Edit Widget"
-* Wait 5-7 minutes for Scriptable to grab the new file and update the widget.
+* Choose "TeslaData" from the Script Menu

 ### Optional/Advanced
 * Get a [map API key from MapQuest](https://developer.mapquest.com/) and add it to your paramters.js file.